NicholasARossi/NicholasARossi.github.io/about/index.md

 <iframe src="brand-logo/index.html" width="100%"  height="300px" frameBorder="0"></iframe>

-# My name is Nick!
-# I am a PhD Bioinformatician building systems with machine learning

 ### Hi there 👋

 I am a PhD full-stack engineer using machine-learning to tackle projects in Genetics, Language, Animation and whatever's next